bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ### Helpers for Generating Form Elements

-Rails provides a series of helpers for generating form elements such as checkboxes, text fields, and radio buttons.
+Quails provides a series of helpers for generating form elements such as checkboxes, text fields, and radio buttons.
 These basic helpers, with names ending in `_tag` (such as `text_field_tag` and `check_box_tag`), generate just a single `<input>` element.
 The first parameter to these is always the name of the